ambrosus/contract-example/README.md

 # usage

-1. change deploy parameters in prod.env
+1. change deploy parameters in prod.env (replace example adresses WEB3_CREATOR_PRIVATEKEY and WEB3_OWNER_PRIVATEKEY with your own)
-2. make sure addresses for WEB3_CREATOR_PRIVATEKEY and WEB3_OWNER_PRIVATEKEY have at least 1 AMB
+2. make sure addresses for WEB3_CREATOR_PRIVATEKEY and WEB3_OWNER_PRIVATEKEY have at least 1 AMB each
 3. execute:
 	yarn build:sol
 	yarn deploy